 Estonia has always held a reverence for the land.
 Even today, 50% percent of the country is a thick forest.

-It is easy to see why Estonia is a land that calls to nature lovers.
-The landscape of sea, woods, and marshes not only makes from breathtaking views but also for an exotic mixture of wildlife.
+It is easy to see why Estonia is a land that calls nature lovers.
+The landscape of the Baltic sea, woods, and marshes is not only made from breathtaking views but also for an exotic mixture of wildlife.
 A few of these animals include wolves, lynxes, bears, beavers, flying squirrels, elk, and several bird species.

 We can’t talk about the best things to do in Estonia without mentioning the Kaali Meteorite Crater.

 Most people visit the largest crater.
-Over thousands of years this crater has filled up with a murky, reflective water.
+Over thousands of years, this crater has filled up with murky, reflective water.
 Making it a perfectly spherical pond.
-That’s a photo worthy stop for any photographer.
+That’s a photo-worthy stop for any photographer.

-Throughout history legends have sprung up around this area.
-The most prominent myth says that ancient cult used this site as a home.
-And because of recent discovers by archaeologists there’s reason to believe that the legend is true.
+Throughout history, legends have sprung up around this area.
+The most prominent myth says that ancient cults used this site as a home.
+And because of recent discoveries by archaeologists, there’s reason to believe that the legend is true.

 Estonia is often an underrated country.
 However, don’t let that fool you.
 The country is welcoming and friendly.
-Estonia has a great balance between nature, cities, and adventures.
+And there are many of the best things to do in Estonia.
+And Estonia has an outstanding balance between nature, cities, and adventures.
 These are just a few reasons Estonia should be on your bucket list.

-They brought this post to you by VisitEstonia, but all opinions are my own.
+They brought this post to you through VisitEstonia, but all opinions are my own.